Memory¶

 When sqlite-vec or sentence-transformers is missing, the search degrades to BM25-only without changing the API.

 Auto-recall.
-When [memory_search] auto_recall = true, the executor runs an FTS5 query using the task prompt before each interactive task (briefings excluded) and injects the top auto_recall_limit (default 5) results into the prompt as a "Recalled memories" section.
-There is no LLM call — recall is just SQLite FTS5.
+When [memory_search] auto_recall = true, the executor runs the same hybrid search described above using the task prompt as the query, before each interactive task (briefings excluded), and injects the top auto_recall_limit (default 5) results into the prompt as a "Recalled memories" section.
+Recency decay applies here too.
+There is no LLM call in the recall path.
 When a conversation_token is set, the channel namespace channel:{token} is included in the search.

 Auto-indexing.
 After every successful task the conversation is indexed under the user's namespace (and the channel namespace if applicable).
 Silent scheduled jobs (heartbeat_silent = True) skip indexing — high-volume retrieve-and-render crons have no recall value and would otherwise inflate memory_chunks.